Democrats' unity tested but $740 billion bill passes US Senate

 “It's been a long, tough and winding road, but at last, at last we have arrived,” said Senate Majority Leader Chuck Schumer, D-N.Y., ahead of final votes.

 “The Senate is making history.
-I am confident the Inflation Reduction Act will endure as one of the defining legislative measures of the 21st century.”
+I am confident the Inflation Reduction Act will endure as one of the defining legislative feats of the 21st century.”

 Senators engaged in a round-the-clock marathon of voting that began Saturday and stretched late into Sunday afternoon.
 Democrats swatted down some three dozen Republican amendments designed to torpedo the legislation.
 Confronting unanimous GOP opposition, Democratic unity in the 50-50 chamber held, keeping the party on track for a morale-boosting victory three months from elections when congressional control is at stake.